-Before a development project, there are a myriad of decisions and factors to consider.
+Before a development project, there are many decisions and factors to consider.

 From the location to the surrounding facilities, and even the planning restrictions, no project is ever as simple as it might seem.